griendt/ahex/docs/notes.typ

   - [ ] _Trampolines_ could come in fixed or in _crate_-like variants (which can be moved).
 Note that for this, tile heights must be uniform!
   - [ ] If a player falls down flat on top of a _trampoline_, they can no longer move in any direction.
 This should trigger the restart hint.
   - [ ] Jumps should keep into account collisions.
 The jump might be canceled halfway if the player would otherwise hit a wall.
 This could cause the player to fall down early.
+= Level file format
+- [x] The format will be TOML.
+This is because it allows comments, is not indent-sensitive, has sensible types, and is supported by the `serde` crate.
+- [x] The format should be easily extendible.
+Everything should start in a section to allow for extension.
+- [x] Most levels will need only one layer of tiles (i.e. at most one tile at a given $y$ value).
+However, the format should allow for multiple layers in case a level will contain caves, stacked layers, and so on.
+- [x] The height map can be rectangular, and should map to corresponding $x z$-coordinates.
+The values of tiles can range from `0` to `9` by default.
+In practice tiles probably won't get higher than this.
+- [x] Tiles can be applied one or multiple sets of _modifiers_.
+Modifiers include:
+  - [x] Has a player on top of it
+  - [x] Has a goal on top of it
+  - [ ] Is slippery
+  - [ ] Is fragile
+  - [ ] Has a crate on top of it
+  - [ ] Is a trampoline